Reforming waste management

 This Act aims to reduce these obstacles by enabling the EPA and other relevant authorities to more readily identify who is responsible for the offence of illegal dumping and to collect informative evidence as to the offence.

 Where sufficient evidence has been available for action, the EPA has managed illegal dumping incidents using environment protection orders, clean-up orders, prosecution and expiations.
-Across 2016–17, the EPA issued environment protection orders re‑directing in excess of 40,000 tonnes of illegally deposited waste into the legitimate waste management industry.
+Across 2017–18, the EPA issued orders re‑directing in excess of 10,000 tonnes of illegally deposited waste into the legitimate waste management industry.
+In addition 14 expiations were issued for illegal dumping.
 The EPA maintains a record of completed prosecutions and civil penalties.

 Businesses that have been the subject of EPA investigation are involved in a range of industries including waste management involving both sold and liquid waste, food processing, building and demolition and also building maintenance.